Skip to main content

 J.R.R.
 Tolkien

-Productivity all comes down to planning.
+Productivity all comes down to planning and strategy.
 So make it a habit to plan tomorrow today.
 Your future self will love you for it.

-Walking into work with a plan for the day means you won’t waste time or energy coming up with a plan and *then* executing on it.
-This way, you hit the ground running in a productive direction.
+Walking into work with a plan for the day means you won’t waste time or energy coming up with a plan and then executing on it.
+This way, you keep energy levels high and hit the ground running in a productive direction.

 Action Item